 - The Cinnamon Trust - Helps elderly and terminally ill people to care for their pets.
 Around 15,000 volunteers perform dog-walking and other tasks including short-term fostering when the pet's owner is in hospital.

 Zambia is home to the stunning Zambezi River, the world-famous Victoria Falls and one of the largest chimpanzee sanctuaries on the planet.
 Here, you can rescue injured and orphaned chimpanzees - an animal whose very existence in Zambia is threatened by poaching, logging, habitat destruction and the illegal bush meat trade.

 You'll research chimpanzee behavioural interactions, gathering character and age data about individuals to help build an identification system.
 This will help the sanctuary to create family trees, and improve information guides and literature for its education centre.

 You'll also feed and create enrichment activities for the animals, plus maintain enclosures, help out on the farm and tend to its fruit tree garden.

 The Indonesian island of Sumatra is one of many destinations in Southeast Asia where you can help rescued and retired working elephants.

-You'll feed, wash and care for Sumatran elephants, learn animal husbandry skills from local mahouts, teach English to local schoolchildren and plant trees in the jungle.
+You'll feed, wash and care for elephants, learn animal husbandry skills from local mahouts, teach English to local schoolchildren and plant trees in the jungle.

 All of this takes place in a beautiful location that boasts volcanoes, jungles and beaches.
-What's more, there are plenty of villages that you can explore and adventure activities you can enjoy; you could go white water rafting, scuba diving or volcano trekking, or even take part in a wildlife safari or rainforest canopy tour.
+What's more, there are plenty of villages that you can explore and adventure activities you can enjoy; you can go white water rafting, scuba diving or volcano trekking, or even take part in a wildlife safari or rainforest canopy tour.